bignellrp/awscloudformation/README.md

 aws ec2 describe-vpn-connections --filters "Name=vpn-connection-id,Values=vpn-091cf676fe9816bd7"
 ```

-where the Value is taken from the cloudformation output.
+where "Values" is taken from the cloudformation output.

 To get this information from the stack use one of these commands.